DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

 each domain component will be performed in a **case-insensitive** manor.

-If you would like to disable this check, you must call the static method `bypassDomainVerification` on the `WindowsAuthenticate` middleware inside your `AuthServiceProvider`:
+If you would like to disable this check, you must call the static method `bypassDomainVerification` on the `WindowsAuthenticate` middleware inside your `AppServiceProvider`:

 > **Important**: This is a security issue if you use multi-domain authentication,
 > since users who have the same `sAMAccountName` could sign in as each other.